ribafish/dockerKubernetesCourse/laravel-setup/README.md

  Note: We can override things from images in `docker-compose.yaml` files, such as workdir or entrypoint instructions.

+ ### Making containers deployable

+ Currently because of bind mounts we can't deploy the application without copying the `src` dir to any other machine.
+To fix that we added `COPY` commands to `php.dockerfile` and `nginx.dockerfile`.
+Because we are copyin the stuff in the `.dockerfile`, we could also leave out volumes for `server` and `php` services - they're still left in to override the image for development purposes to reflect any changes immediately

  ### Side notes:

  - Had to use `mariadb:10.5.8` for mysql because of Apple Silicon - should be a drop-in replacement (it works)